 Savvy real estate investors know that a 1031 Exchange is a common tax strategy that helps them to grow their portfolios and increase net worth faster and more efficiently than would otherwise be possible.
 So what is a 1031 Exchange, how does it work, what are the different types and how do you avoid common mistakes?
 Complete the six steps below and you’ll learn everything you need to know about 1031 Exchanges.
-For more information on 1031s for multi-family commercial rentals, check out this post.
+For more information on 1031s for commercial assets, check out this post.

 #1: Understand How the IRS Defines a 1031 Exchange